MauricioCafiero/CafChem/README.md

 - Create a classifier model using HuggingFace.
 - Analyze data with confusion matrices.
 - Load datasets, add tokens, train, push all to the HuggingFace hub.
+## CafChemFragGrow
+- Explore a binding site with chemical fragments.
+- Various viewing options to probe the nature of the binding site.